michaelbZA/my-website/content/posts/fc-series/06-month-end-close-process-transformation.md

    - Can work 24/7 to prepare for the close

 4. **Business Intelligence tools**
-   - Self-service reporting and visualization tools
+   - Self-service reporting and visualisation tools
    - Exception-based highlighting of unusual variances
    - Drill-down capabilities for investigating issues

 5. **Cloud-based collaboration platforms**
    - Real-time visibility into close status for all stakeholders
-   - Centralized documentation and audit trails
+   - Centralised documentation and audit trails
    - Remote access for distributed teams

 As Parmenter notes, "While technology is an important enabler, it must be implemented alongside process improvements to achieve sustainable results."

 ## Case Study: Companies That Close in 1-3 Days

-Several organizations have successfully transformed their month-end close processes to consistently deliver results within three days.
+Several organisations have successfully transformed their month-end close processes to consistently deliver results within three days.
 Here's a composite case study based on Parmenter's research:

 ### Global Manufacturing Company